mauriziopinotti/perfpuppy/README.md

 ### CPU load caveats

-Starting from Android O it's no longer possible to collect cpu usage bacause it's an "information leak".
+Starting from Android O it's no longer possible to collect cpu usage because it's an "information leak".
 See this [official thread](https://issuetracker.google.com/issues/37140047?pli=1).
 In the app I've implemented a few workarounds but they only work on older and rooted devices.
 In the market there are a few "cpu monitoring" tools, all of them either don't work or use the cpu frequency to assume the load.
 Since this approach is totally misleading I've decided not to implement it and just return 0 if no reliable way is possible.

 ## Notifications

-Notificatons are grouped by agent (to avoid flooding the user), which means that there won't be no more than 1 notification per agent, plus the presistent notification to keep collector service in foreground.
+Notifications are grouped by agent (to avoid flooding the user), which means that there won't be no more than 1 notification per agent, plus the persistent notification to keep collector service in foreground.
 When a new alert is raised it overwrites any previous notification from the same agent.

 All alerts can be seen in the "Alerts" section by the way.